Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-60kjGquJZnk.md

 # [October 6th, 2020 Livestream](../2020-10-06.md)
 ## Q&A: Co-op networking bugs been fixed?
 https://www.youtube.com/watch?v=60kjGquJZnk
-This question was possibly duplicated with a more recent answer: [May 18th, 2021 Livestream Q&A: Multiplayer sync bug fix when?](./yt-goZSVbncdJI.md) [https://www.youtube.com/watch?v=goZSVbncdJI](https://www.youtube.com/watch?v=goZSVbncdJI)
+This question was possibly duplicated with a more recent answer: [May 25th, 2021 Livestream Q&A: When do you think the focus will be on fixing Multiplayer?](./yt-3alTbxWgPnc.md) [https://www.youtube.com/watch?v=3alTbxWgPnc](https://www.youtube.com/watch?v=3alTbxWgPnc)

 ### Topics